Algebraic Number Starscapes: Geometry

-Bringing this all together, we have seen the natural $\PSL(2;\RR)$ actions on both the spaces of roots and coefficients endows the space of real quadratics with complex conjugate roots with the homogeneous geometry of the hyperbolic plane.
-The roots map is a homeomorphism (Observation \ref{obs:RootsHomeo}), which is equivariant with respect to the action of the isometry groups on each side (the definition of $\rho$ in Equation \ref{eqn:Rep}).
-Thus, $\RootMap\colon\HH^2_\Coefs\to\HH^2_\Roots$ is an isomorphism of geometries.
-In particular, it preserves the metric, which proves the main theorem of this section.
+Bringing this all together, we have seen the natural $\PSL(2;\RR)$ actions on both the spaces of roots and coefficients endow the space of real quadratics with complex conjugate roots with the homogeneous geometry of the hyperbolic plane.
+We are now in a position to prove the main theorem of this section, following the outline proposed at the beginning.